 The operations analysis quantified travel time savings for WB morning and EB afternoon conditions for the capacity-enhancing projects in 2030 and beyond.
 The WB morning traffic analysis results indicate that for the year 2030 forecasts, travel times are anticipated to improve in Riverside County (by about six minutes), and in Orange County (by about 11 minutes).
-The EB afternoon traffic analysis indicates that for the year 2030 forecasts, travel times in Riverside County are anticipated to improve (by about six minutes), and in Orange County.
+The EB afternoon traffic analysis indicates that for the year 2030 forecasts, travel times in Riverside County are anticipated to improve (by about seven minutes), and increase (by about 11 minutes) in Orange County.
 OCTA and RCTC will continue monitoring the SR-91 traffic pattern changes throughout 2021.
 If traffic conditions show a trend of normalization, then the traffic analysis will be updated for the 2022 Plan.